 Managing TMJ-Related Pain At Home

-For example, studies have shown that yoga and meditation can reduce stress and the effects of chronic pain when practiced regularly.
+Over-the-counter pain medications can reduce the severity of pain.
+Studies have also shown that yoga and meditation can reduce stress and the effects of chronic pain when practiced regularly.
 And depending on what’s causing your orofacial pain, hot or cold compresses can reduce pain and inflammation temporarily.